Caf Confederation Cup: Nkana chief speaks on Kotoko's imminent visit to Zambia | Goal.com

-Caf Confederation Cup: Nkana chief speaks on Kotoko's imminent visit to Zambia
+Caf Confederation Cup: Nkana chief speaks on Kotoko's upcoming visit to Zambia

 Nkana FC chairman Evaristo Kabila has set sights on beating Asante Kotoko in their Caf Confederation Cup clash on February 24 but says the Zambians' immediate attention is on Saturday's domestic league encounter with Power Dynamos.